-The Contemporary Rustic style has come into popularity the last few years because it combines two of people’s favorite things: the simplicity of country living with modern amenities.
+The Contemporary Rustic style has come into popularity the last few years because it combines two of people’s favorite things: the simplicity of country living with modern amenities and awesome design ideas.
 But this style can be challenging to create.
 It isn’t quite as girly as a country cottage style, but it also isn’t as crafty as the shabby chic style or as masculine as a country ranch style.
 Well we’re here to give you some of the essential elements needed to put together a gorgeous contemporary rustic style apartment.

 Neutral Color Palette

 The contemporary rustic style is not known for having bold, punchy colors.
 Because it takes many cues from old woody cottages and natural in general, the style relies largely on a neutral color palette.
 The rustic room usually enjoys sporting understated browns, nudes, white, and black.
 Though there can be the occasional dab of color to add an element of interest to the room, even these “stand out” shades are often subtle.
 Think of soft blues, quiet greens, and ruddy reds.

 The rustic style strives to create a warm, intimate space that is cozy without being overly kitschy.
 One essential element that creates this sense of homeyness is fabric.
 Rustic apartments extensively use organic and unadorned fabrics that look as though they have barely been processed.
 Leather sofas and chairs and a classic, tipping a ten-gallon hat towards that classic ranch style.
 Of course, carpets made of cow and ox hide are also recommended.
 If you’re looking for something a little softer, utilize sheepskin.
 Sheepskin can be used for blankets, chair throws, carpets, etc. Not only is it beautiful, but it’s also fuzzy and warm.
 The more raw it looks, the better.
 Just be careful about eating and drinking around these fabrics, because they absorb liquids easily if you spill on them.